brainfunc/web-app/docs/gameplay.md

 ## Overview

-Brainfunc is an e-learning game where players construct different parts of the brain by collecting neurons.
-These brain parts can then be used to fight battles.
+BrainFunc is an epic e-learning adventure powered by the blockchain.

+In the game, you can collect neurons (crypto collectibles in the game), use them to construct your own unique brain parts (again crypto collectibles) and use them to fight epic battles!
+All this while learning about different parts of the brain and their functions.
+We know it sounds super intriguing and fun, and we can't wait for you to get started.
+Read on to get a primer about the general gameplay.

-There are **13** different types of neurons (& correspondingly 13 different brain parts).
-A player can buy neurons <sup>**[1]**</sup> on the marketplace to construct brain parts.
+There are **13** different types of neurons (& correspondingly 13 different brain parts).You can start off by buying neuron packs<sup>**[1]**</sup> on the game marketplace.
+These can then be used to construct brain parts which will be useful in fighting **battles**.

 ## Concepts